Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: The GDPR and Transparency

-Beyond contact details, controllers must clearly state the purpose of data processing (Requirement 5), as required by Art.
+Beyond contact details, controllers must clearly state the purpose of data processing (Req.
+5), as required by Art.
 13(1)(c) GDPR.
 This obligation stems from the principle of purpose limitation (Art.
 5(1)(b) GDPR), which dictates that data processing must be limited to explicitly stated, legitimate purposes.
-Furthermore, controllers must disclose the legal basis for processing (Requirement 6), selecting from the grounds listed in Art.
+Furthermore, controllers must disclose the legal basis for processing (Req.
+6), selecting from the grounds listed in Art.
 6 GDPR.
-Common justifications in mobile applications include user consent, performance of a contract, and legitimate interest~\cite{enisaPrivacyDataProtection2017}.
+Common justifications in digital applications include user consent, performance of a contract, and legitimate interest~\cite{enisaPrivacyDataProtection2017}.
 For instance, third-party tracking may only be conducted based on user consent~\cite{kollnig2021fait}.
 If consent is used as a legal basis, Art.
-13(2)(c) GDPR further requires that users be informed about their right to withdraw consent in a manner as simple as giving it (Requirement 20).
-Similarly, if data processing is based on the performance of a contract (Requirement 12) or legitimate interest (Requirement 7), additional contextual information must be provided.
+13(2)(c) GDPR further requires that users be informed about their right to withdraw consent in a manner as simple as giving it (Req.
+20).
+Similarly, if data processing is based on the performance of a contract (Req.
+12) or legitimate interest (Req.
+7), additional contextual information must be provided.

-One of the most significant transparency challenges arises in the disclosure of data recipients (Requirement 10) under Art.
+One of the most significant transparency-related challenges arises in the disclosure of data recipients (Req.
+10) under Art.
 13(1)(e) GDPR.
-This requirement is particularly relevant in mobile applications, where data is frequently transmitted via embedded third-party software libraries~\cite{binnsThirdPartyTracking2018}.
-These libraries can facilitate extensive data sharing, often outside the direct control of app developers~\cite{kochImpactDefaultMobile2025}.
-Additionally, if data is transferred outside the European Economic Area, controllers must inform users about such third-country transfers (Requirement 11).
-Art.
-13(2)(f) GDPR further requires the disclosure of automated decision-making processes (Requirement 13), particularly those with legal or similarly significant effects (Art.
-22 GDPR).
+This requirement is particularly relevant in digital applications, where data is frequently transmitted via embedded third-party software libraries~\cite{binnsThirdPartyTracking2018} that can facilitate extensive data sharing, often outside the direct control of app developers~\cite{kochImpactDefaultMobile2025}.